 End Date: November 11, 2020

-Soon after its initial release in 2012 CS:GO Established itself as a serious esports and in the years that have followed it has quickly risen to the of the esports circuit.
-It’s highly competitive multiplayer design and gameplay have pushed it to the top of the esports games.
-Tournament professional gaming organisers like the Electronic Sports League, Intel Extreme Masters and Major League Gaming host CS:GO tournaments throughout the year and prize pools have now ballooned to over the $1 million dollar mark.
+Soon after its initial release in 2012 CS:GO Established itself as a serious esports and in the years that have followed it has quickly risen to the esports circuit.
+Its highly competitive multiplayer design and gameplay have pushed it to the top of the esports games.
+Tournament professional gaming organisers like the Electronic Sports League, Intel Extreme Masters, and Major League Gaming host CS:GO tournaments throughout the year, and prize pools have now ballooned to over the $1 million dollar mark.

 Valve organises and also co-sponsors many of the esports events for CS:GO called ‘Majors’.
 These competitions boast the biggest prize pools.

-In November 2019 Operation Shattered Web was released, which is very similar to other new operations previous.
-A new battle pass system, characters and other features were included in this update.
+In November 2019 Operation Shattered Web was released, which is very similar to other new operations previously.
+A new battle pass system, characters, and other features were included in this update.

 The 2019 esports season was dominated by the Danish powerhouse Astralis.
 They managed to win both the StarLadder Berlin Major and the Katowice Major.
-Astralis also won the final CS:GO major of 2018 which firmly put them as the team to beat in the 2020 CS:GO season.
+Astralis also won the final CS:GO major of 2018 which firmly put them as the team to beat CS:GO season.